Category Archives: Uncategorized

 You’ll reap all the benefits when you stand on dirt, grass, sand, rock, concrete, or even in water which enhances the effect.
 But keep off the asphalt or Astroturf as they act as a block to the electron exchange with the Earth.

-If you don’t like being bare foot footwear with leather soles also works.
+If you don’t like being bare foot, footwear with leather soles also works because the electron exchange still occurs.
 But watch for any synthetic components like insoles which block the exchange.

 Signs You Are Ungrounded

-There are clear signs that your physical or emotional state is not balanced, which indicates that you are ungrounded.
+There are clear signs that your physical or emotional state is not balanced.
+This is a red flag that indicates that you are ungrounded and need some grounding.

 Some telltale signs are: